Frequently Asked Questions (FAQs)

 Facing the Future curriculum materials are aligned with Common Core Standards and the Next Generation Science Standards.
 Facing the Future materials also are aligned to most state standards frameworks.

 How does your curriculum engage students?

-Facing the Future curriculum resources are designed to actively engage students by getting them out of their seats and involving them in critical thinking related to real world issues.
-In the course of a Facing the Future lesson, students may be required to collaborate in small groups, to choose and defend a position, and to consider how their lives connect to issues of global importance.
-In our latest survey of thousands of teachers around the country, 92% say that using Facing the Future curriculum resources increases student engagement in their classroom.
+Facing the Future curriculum resources are designed to actively engage students by providing them with opportunities to think critically about real world issues.
+Our lesson plans are intended to promote inquiry-based, learner-centered strategies.
+For example, students often are prompted to collaborate in small groups, to choose and defend a position, or to consider how their lives connect to issues of global importance.
 Visit our Student Engagement and Achievement page to learn more about our survey results.